symfony/symfony-docs/frontend/asset_mapper.rst

 In ``importmap.php``, each entry can have a ``preload`` option.
-If set to ``true``, a ``<link rel="modulepreload">`` tag is rendered for that entry as well as for any relative JavaScript files that it imports.
-This is a performance optimization and you can learn more about it in the :doc:`AssetMapper Deploymeny </frontend/asset_mapper/deploy>` guide.
+If set to ``true``, a ``<link rel="modulepreload">`` tag is rendered for that entry as well as for any relative JavaScript files it imports.
+This is a performance optimization and you can learn more about it in the :ref:`AssetMapper Deployment <deployment>` guide.

-Finally, the ``importmap()`` function renders one more line:
+The ``importmap()`` function also renders one more line:

     <script type="module">import 'app';</script>